immcantation/alakazam/docs/topics/nonsquareDist.md

 be named.

 indx
-:   numeric vector contating the indices (a subset of indices of `seq`).
+:   numeric vector containing the indices (a subset of indices of `seq`).

 dist_mat
 :   Character distance matrix.
 Defaults to a Hamming distance